Review some terminology you may encounter as you browse the Sightline website.

 Organizational Change Management (OCM)

-The Sightline workstream manages the people side of change and aims to minimize disruption and increase the adoption of the new way of working.
+The Sightline OCM workstream manages the people side of change and aims to minimize disruption and increase the adoption of the new way of working.
 They assist Johns Hopkins’ users in transitioning to Workday by understanding the needs for change, explaining the role-specific impacts, and providing training to navigate and utilize the system at launch.

 Sightline